signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example2.pcap -L -d0x000c1c01 -r20

 The "openli_xxx" pcaps are included in the SDK and Docker containers, but user supplied pcaps can use the same command line.
 HI2, HI3, and OpenLI-generated pcaps typically contain BER or [DER encapsulated streams, as described above](#user-content-encapsulatedstreams).
 No ASN.1 compiler or other "preprocessing" or "batch processing" non-real-time steps are needed.
-Here are some notes about the above command lines and what to look for after they run:
+Here are some notes about the above command lines and what to look for when they run:

 1) An HI interception point ID should be detected and identified, as highlighted in the screen capture below.